queryluke/masseffect-5e-data/data/feats/assault-hunter-mode.md

   - type: action
     resource: {}
     shortDesc: >-
-      For 1 minute, speed increases by <me-distance length="2" />, +1 to weapon attack rolls, +1 attack w/ Attack action.
+      For 1 minute, speed increases by <me-distance length="5" />, +1 to weapon attack rolls, 1 additional attack when you take the Attack action.
 prerequisite: Geth
 prereq:
   - type: species